Skip to main content

 Why Base, and not Ethereum, Solana, or Polygon.

-DimensionBase (MVP)Ethereum mainnetSolanaPolygon
+DimensionBase (today)Ethereum mainnetSolanaPolygon

 Native USDC (Circle-issued, not bridged)YesYesYesYes (since 2024)